 The first range of irrigation accessories produced with more than 70% recycled plastic.
 The maximum of GF quality, combined with respect for the environment.

-1. Legal framework.
+1. Legal framework of reference.

 1.1.
-The Policy is inspired by the following EU and / or national (first and / or second level) legislative measures: (i) Directive no. 2002/58 / EC of 12.7.2012 (the so-called ePrivacy Directive), as amended by Directive no. 2009/136 / EC; (ii) art.
-122 of the new Legislative Decree no. n.
-196/2003 (Privacy Code), which transposed the ePrivacy Directive into the national legal system; (iii) GDPR: articles 4 no. 11), 7, 12, 13, 25 and 95 (in addition, in particular, to Recitals no. 30, 32 and 173); (iv) Guidelines no. 5/2020 adopted on 4 May 2020 by the EDPB, replacing the Guidelines of 10.4.2018 signed by WP Art.
-29; (v) Measure No. 231 of 10.6.2021 [web doc. no. 9677876] signed by the Italian Authority for the protection of personal Data (Data Protection Authority); (vi) Recommendation No. 2/2001 of the WP Art.
-29; (vii) Opinion No. 2/2010 of the WP Art.
-29; (viii) Opinion No. 4/2012 of the WP Art.
-29; (ix) Guidelines No. 8/2020 of the EDPB
+The Policy is based on the following EU and / or national regulatory provisions (first and / or second level): (i) Directive no. 2002/58 / EC of 12.7.2012 (so-called ePrivacy Directive), as amended by Directive no. 2009/136 / EC; (ii) art.
+122 of the new Legislative Decree no. 196/2003 (Privacy Code), which transposed the ePrivacy Directive within the national legal system; (iii) GDPR: art.
+4 n.
+11), 7, 12, 13, 25 and 95 (in addition, in particular, to Recital no. 30, 32 and 173); (iv) Guidelines no. 5/2020 adopted on 4.5.2020 by the EDPB, replacing the Guidelines of 10.4.2018 signed by WP Art.
+29; (v) Provision no. 231 of 10.6.2021 [doc. web n.
+9677876] signed by the Guarantor for the protection of personal data (Privacy Guarantor); (vi) Recommendation No. 2/2001 of the WP Art.
+29; (vii) Opinion no. 2/2010 of WP Art.
+29; (viii) Opinion no. 4/2012 of the WP Art.
+29; (ix) Guidelines no. 8/2020 of the EDPB.

 2. Cookies and other tracking tools: definition and classification.

-Next to (or in addition to) them, "other tracking tools" may exist (and therefore be used), which can be divided into" active "(which have almost the same characteristics as cookies) and" passive "(e.g. finger printing).
+Alongside (or beyond) them, the "other tracking tools", Which can be divided into" active "(which have almost the same characteristics as cookies) and" passive "(eg finger printing).

-4. Rights of the Data Subject
+4. Rights of the interested party.

 4.2.
 In addition to the rights described in the previous art.
-6.1.), GF specifies that, in relation to the personal data of the data subject, there is, where possible and conferring, the right to exercise, on the one hand, the (sub) right provided for by art.
-19 of the GDPR ("The data controller communicates to each of the recipients to whom the personal data have been transmitted any corrections or cancellations or limitations of the processing carried out in accordance with Article 16, Article 17(1) and Article 18, unless this proves impossible or involves disproportionate effort.
-The controller shall inform the data subject about those recipients if the data subject requests it "), to be considered connected and connected to the exercise of one or more rights regulated by art.
-16, 17 and 18 of the GDPR; on the other hand, GF specifies that, in relation to the personal data of the data subject, there is, where possible and conferring, the right to exercise the right provided for by art.
-22 paragraph 1) of the GDPR ("The data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.") , subject to the exceptions provided for in paragraph 2 below).
+6.1.), GF specifies that, in relation to the personal data of the interested party, there is, where possible and conferring, the right to exercise, on the one hand, the (sub) right provided for by art.
+19 of the GDPR ("The data controller communicates to each of the recipients to whom the personal data have been transmitted any corrections or cancellations or limitations of the processing carried out pursuant to Article 16, Article 17, paragraph 1, and Article 18, unless this proves impossible or involves a disproportionate effort.
+The data controller communicates these recipients to the interested party if the interested party requests it "), to be considered connected and connected to the exercise of one or more rights regulated by art.
+16, 17 and 18 of the GDPR; on the other hand, GF specifies that, in relation to the personal data of the interested party, there is, where possible and conferring, the right to exercise the right provided for by art.
+22 paragraph 1) of the GDPR ("The interested party has the right not to be subjected to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or which significantly affects his person") , subject to the exceptions provided for in paragraph 2 below).

 4.3.
-In accordance with Article 12(1) of the GDPR, GF undertakes to provide the user with the communications referred to in Articles from 15 to 22 of the GDPR in a concise, transparent, intelligible and easily accessible form and in simple and clear language: such information will be provided in writing, or by other means, including, where appropriate, by electronic means.
-When requested by the data subject, the information may be provided orally, provided that the identity of the data subject is proven by other means.
+In compliance with art.
+12 paragraph 1) of the GDPR, GF undertakes to provide the user with the communications referred to in Articles from 15 to 22 and 34 of the GDPR in a concise, transparent, intelligible, easily accessible form and in simple and clear language: such information will be provided in writing or by other possibly electronic means or, at the user's request, will be provided orally provided that the identity of the latter is proven by other means.

 4.4.
-In accordance with Article 12(3) of the GDPR, the Controller informs you that it undertakes to provide the user with information relating to the action taken regarding a request pursuant to Articles from 15 to 22 to you without undue delay and in any event within one month of receipt of the request.
-That period may be extended by two further months where necessary, taking into account the complexity and number of requests (in this case, the Owner undertakes to inform the user of this extension and the reasons for the delay, within one month of receipt of the request).
+In compliance with art.
+12 paragraph 3) of the GDPR, GF informs that it undertakes to provide the user with information relating to the action taken regarding a request pursuant to Articles from 15 to 22 of the GDPR without undue delay and, in any case, at the latest within one month of receipt of the request; this term can be extended by no. 2 months if necessary, taking into account the complexity and number of requests (in this case, the Owner undertakes to inform the user of this extension and the reasons for the delay, within one month of receipt of the request).

 4.5.
-The data subject can exercise, at any time, the aforementioned rights (except for the right pursuant to art.
+The user can exercise, at any time, the aforementioned rights (except for the right pursuant to art.
 77 of the GDPR) by using the contact details illustrated in art.
-7. of this “Notice”.
+7.

 5.2.
-The “Data Protection Officer”, as specified in Article 37 of the GDPR, appointed by GF, is the Baldi & Partners firm of Reggio Emilia, in the person of the lawyer Sara Mandelli of BALDI & PARTNERS, who can be contacted at the following email address: firstname.lastname@example.org
+The Data Protection Officer (DPO) pursuant to art.
+37 of the GDPR, appointed by GF, is the Baldi & Partners firm of Reggio Emilia, in the person of the lawyer Sara Mandelli, who can be contacted at the following address: firstname.lastname@example.org

 6. Recipients of your Personal Data

-Furthermore your Personal Data will be processed by third parties belonging, by way of example, to the following categories:
+Furthermore, your personal data will be processed by third parties belonging, by way of example, to the following categories: